-RIDGELAND, Miss. – Some survivors, who registered for federal disaster assistance after the March storms and flooding, may have received a letter from the Federal Emergency Management Agency that says they are ineligible.
-However, the reason for the decision may be something that can be easily fixed, such as providing insurance documents or new contact information.
+Survivors may have received a letter from FEMA and if they do not agree, the reason for the decision may be something that can be easily fixed, such as providing insurance documents or new contact information.

 Applicants can appeal any FEMA decision.